 eight solid pages of quotes and twelve pages of unjustifiable

-bullshit.
 DOCTORATE THESIS

 You're told to